 This tank uses two distinct zones to recreate the feel of a jungle-side beach vacation.

-Darker substrate under the jungle section replicates the look of a forest floor, while contrasting light-colored sand forms a relaxing beach.
+The darker substrate under the jungle section replicates the look of a forest floor, while contrasting light-colored sand forms a relaxing beach.
 An interesting variety of brightly-colored vegetation creates a unique jungle environment, and the tank light at the top adds a sunny feeling to the whole scene.

 Your Betta fish will definitely enjoy his time in this island paradise.